 For purposes of this award, research is defined as original, potentially publishable scholarly or scientific investigation, undertaken by the applicant individually, in collaboration with another investigator, or with students under the supervision of the applicant.
 The chair is not intended to support efforts primarily related to teaching or service activities.

-Each year, newly appointed, full-time faculty on permanent (non-visiting) appointments who have returned signed contracts no later than March 1 will be eligible to compete for a chair appointment to begin in August.
+Each year, newly appointed, full-time faculty on permanent (non-visiting) appointments will be eligible to compete for a chair appointment to begin in August.
 Persons on visiting appointments that are converted to tenure track shall also be eligible to apply in the first year of their tenure-track appointments.
 Holders of endowed professorships, endowed chairs, and faculty on released-time appointments are ineligible for this award.

-To be considered for an August appointment, applications must be submitted to the Office of the Provost no later than April 1.
-New faculty signing contracts after April 1 may still apply but will not be considered for a chair appointment until the new cycle begins the following year.
+To be considered for an August appointment, applications must be submitted to the Office of the Provost no later than July 1.
+New faculty signing contracts after July 1 may still apply but will not be considered for a chair appointment until the new cycle begins the following year.
 Such persons shall submit applications by April 1 of the first year in which they assume their duties and, if selected, shall serve in the chair during their second year.
-Persons who have passed April 1 of the year of their eligibility under these procedures and do not apply for the chair will be ineligible to apply in a subsequent year.

 All applications are due in the Office of the Provost no later than April 1 of each academic year and must include the following information: